Invariant basis number: Other results

-IBN is a necessary (but not sufficient) condition for a ring with no zero divisors to be embeddable in a division ring (confer field of fractions in the commutative case).
+IBN is a necessary (but not sufficient) condition for a ring with no zero divisors to be embeddable in a division ring (compare field of fractions in the commutative case).
 See also the Ore condition.

 Every nontrivial division ring or stably finite ring has invariant basis number.

+Every ring satisfying the rank condition (i.e. having unbounded generating number) must have invariant basis number.